-63. Access to services - Limited English Proficiency (LEP)
+62. Access to services - Limited English Proficiency (LEP)

-Compliance with Title VI of the Civil Rights Act and Omnibus Crime Control and Safe Streets Act requires recipients of Federal financial assistance to take reasonable steps to provide persons of LEP meaningful access to services.
+Compliance with Title VI of the Civil Rights Act and Omnibus Crime Control and Safe Streets Act requires subrecipients of Federal financial assistance to take reasonable steps to provide persons of LEP meaningful access to their programs.
+National origin discrimination includes discrimination on the basis of limited English proficiency (LEP).
+Meaningful access may entail providing language assistance services, including oral and written translation when necessary.
+The U.S. Department of Justice has issued guidance for grantees to help them comply with Title VI requirements.
 All organizations that provide direct services are required to have an LEP plan as part of their organization's policies.
-Further information on the responsibilities to provide language services to LEP individuals can be found at https://www.lep.gov/.
+The guidance document can be accessed on the Internet at www.lep.gov.